 Scouts, Sea Scouts, and Venturers attending jamborees may trade among themselves articles and novelties of a local or nature.
-The trading of such items as badges of office, rank, distinguished service, training, performance, achievement, and distinction, however, is a violation of Article X of the Rules and Regulations of Scouting America, forbidding the holding of these badges by any but the members who have complied with the requirements for them.
+The trading of such items as badges of office, rank, distinguished service, training, performance, achievement, and distinction, however, is a violation of Article X of the Rules and Regulations of the Boy Scouts of America, forbidding the holding of these badges by any but the members who have complied with the requirements for them.